moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 ### Typography

 The font-families chosen are Permanent Marker and Roboto.
-I used Roboto on the win message text as I felt this font complimented the perminant marker font and suited it purpose as an informational message.
+I used Roboto on the instructions page text and the win message modal, as I felt this font complimented the perminant marker font and suited its purpose, on the informational messages.

 <br>
 <br>